Enzymes are extremely important for our bodies.

 6. Use as an underarm deodorant.

-7. Make into a douche by itself or with other herbs to help for yeast infections.
+7. Make into a douche by itself or with other herbs to help with yeast infections.

 8. Can be sprayed on plants to help with bugs.